 Ask what happens when you change a variable.
 If you were to study how different fertilizers impacted the growth rate of plants, which variable would be the independent variable?
 You’ll know which variable is the independent variable if changing it wouldn’t affect the other variable.
 Changing the fertilizer type may impact the growth rate, so it’s the independent variable.
 You might be tempted to label another variable like sunlight exposure or length of time as the independent variable, but your hypothesis (which you should have created at the beginning of the experiment) will help you remember which variable you are interested in investigating.

 The independent variable presumably has some sort of causal relationship with the dependent variable.
-So you can write out a sentence which reflects the presumed cause and effect in your hypothesis.
+So you can write out a sentence that reflects the presumed cause and effect in your hypothesis.
 The sentence probably won’t make sense if you’ve labeled the variables incorrectly.

 It’s also important to have a control variable, or experimental control group.
 The control variable is the variable that isn’t adjusted or manipulated in any fashion.
 It’s important to have a control variable because it gives the experiment a baseline to be compared against.
 Having a baseline is necessary because there can be a number of different factors that the experimenter hasn’t accounted for, but are still influencing the outcome of the experiment.

-A common example of an experimental control is a placebo, or sugar pill, used in clinical drug trials.
+A common example of experimental control is a placebo, or sugar pill, used in clinical drug trials.
 Participants are usually divided into two different groups, an experimental group, and a control group.
 The experimental group is given the drug to be tested, while the control group is given a non-functional placebo pill.
 This helps ensure that it is actually the pill itself causing a change, rather than another factor.

 Graphing A Dependent Variable